June 23–27, 2019

 In return for participation in the Training Program, we ask that teachers use We the People in their classroom and conduct a simulated congressional hearing with their students.
 VA Civics staff and mentors will also provide technical assistance and support throughout the academic year as teachers work towards full program implementation.
 Each member of the cohort will be required to complete 40 hours of instruction using We the People materials, a classroom simulated congressional hearing, administration of a student pre- and post-test, and to attend all three We the People professional development events (summer institute and two, one-day workshops).

 The 2019 We the People Summer Institute will be held June 23–27, 2019, in Richmond, VA.
-“Home base” will be the Virginia Museum of History and Culture, where participants will attend lectures from top constitutional scholars.
+“Home base” will be the Virginia Museum of History and Culture, where participants will attend lectures from a top constitutional scholar.
 Each afternoon, the city will become our classroom as we explore the legislative, judicial, and executive branches of Virginia state government through trips to the Virginia General Assembly and the Supreme Court of Virginia, among other sites.